h5p/h5p-cli/readme.md

 You can skip the global app installation and run all commands in the `node cli.js <cmd> <args...>` format within this folder.
 3. `h5p core` installs the core h5p libraries.
 4. `h5p list` lists and caches the currently published h5p libraries in the local library registry (`cache/libraryRegistry.json`).
-5. `h5p setup <library>` computes and clones an h5p `<library>` and its dependencies.
+5. `h5p setup <library|repoUrl>` computes and clones an h5p library and its dependencies.
-This is required for running and editing content types based on that `<library>`.
+This is required for running and editing content types based on that library.
+`<library>` must be one of the libraries in `h5p list`.
+For example, `h5p setup h5p-accordion` installs the "h5p-accordion" library and its dependencies.
+`<repoUrl>` is a github repository url.
+Running the command in this format will also update the library in the local registry.
+This is useful for unregistered libraries.
+For example, `h5p setup https://github.com/h5p/h5p-accordion` installs the "h5p-accordion" library and its dependencies.
+It also updates its entry in the local library registry.
 6. `h5p server` starts the dev server.
 Once the dev server is started you can use your browser to view, edit, delete, import, export and create new content types.
 To view the dashboard point your browser to
 http://localhost:8080/dashboard
-7. To use your own library run `h5p use <library> <folder>`.
+7. To use your own local library run `h5p use <library> <folder>`.
 This computes dependencies for a `<library>` using the provided `<folder>` as the main library.
+`<library>` is something like `h5p-accordion`.
+<folder> is something like `H5P.GreetingCard-1.0`.
+The format for it is `<h5pMachineName>-<majorVersion>.<minorVersion>`.
 An example for this is `h5p use h5p-greeting-card H5P.GreetingCard-1.0`.
 It will compute and cache dependencies for the library in `libraries/H5P.GreetingCard-1.0`.
-Its dependencies also need to be present in the `libraries` folder.
+Its dependencies also need to be present in the `libraries` folder (otherwise they need to be installed by running the appropriate `h5p use <dependency> <depFolder>` command).
 Please note that, should the dependencies change (including the optional ones in semantics.json), you will have to run this command again in order to regenerate the cached dependency lists.
 You can also use this command to switch between different versions of the same library.
 A library development tutorial can be found [here](https://h5p.org/library-development).